 - Unfixed size binary

-The unfixed size intermediate binary is produced when User Mode is enabled or Reference is in use.
+The unfixed size intermediate binary is produced when User Mode is enabled or Devicetree is in use.
 It produces a binary where sizes are not fixed and thus it may be used by post-process steps that will impact the size of the final binary.

 Intermediate binaries post-processing¶